The Indian Journal of Anaesthesia (ISSN 0019-5049) or IJA,

 is the official scientific journal of the Indian Society of

-Anaesthesiologists, which at a membership strength of over 14900
+Anaesthesiologists, which at a membership strength of nearly 20000

 is the 2nd largest society of anaesthesiologists in the world.